alexeysp11/delivery-service-csharp/docs/processes/manager/optimizedelivery.md

 - The manager can use this data to identify bottlenecks or inefficiencies in the delivery process.
 - The manager can adjust driver schedules or routes to improve delivery times.
 - The manager can also use data to forecast demand and adjust staffing levels accordingly.

+## Data

+### Objects

+- Delivery routes model: This model could include properties such as starting point, ending point, and distance.
+It could also have methods for optimizing delivery routes.
+- Customer locations model: This model could include properties such as customer address and location data.
+It could also have methods for analyzing customer location data.
+- Delivery times model: This model could include properties such as estimated delivery time and delivery window.
+It could also have methods for optimizing delivery times.